awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-examples.md

 ## Example 1: Launch Spot Instances Using the Lowest\-Priced Availability Zone or Subnet in the Region<a name="fleet-config1"></a>

 The following example specifies a single launch specification without an Availability Zone or subnet\.
-If your account supports EC2\-VPC only, the Spot Fleet launches the instances in the lowest\-priced Availability Zone that has a default subnet\.
-If your account supports EC2\-Classic, the Spot Fleet launches the instances in EC2\-Classic in the lowest\-priced Availability Zone\.
+The Spot Fleet launches the instances in the lowest\-priced Availability Zone that has a default subnet\.
 The price you pay will not exceed the On\-Demand price\.

 ```
 {